shawtan/notes/ENGL306Anotes.md

     - Infixes: not in english
     - Circumfixes: em---en (embolden)

-#### Derivational cs Inflectional effixes
+#### Derivational vs Inflectional affixes
+- Inflectional affixes
-- Inflectional affixes change the grammatical category of a word
+    - change the grammatical category of a word
+    - Apply to all members of a linguistic category
-- Derivatio al affixes are fussier
+- Derivational affixes
-- TODO
+    - create new words
+    - can only be attached to certain free morphemes (stems)

 ## Inflectional Morphology
 - **Inflection** occurs when something (an affix) is added to a word to provide grammatical information